Financial Policies and Expenses

 - Students participating in the Employer Reimbursement Program must be enrolled in the program no later than the first day of classes each semester.
 For details see below.

 Student account balances and details are available online within the secure area of the Cavalier Center (Student Account Information).
-Students are responsible for timely payments and those students that do not follow the required payment terms will be charged interest of 12% (1% per month) on any outstanding balance.
+Students are responsible for timely payments and those students that do not follow the required payment terms will be charged late fees on any outstanding balance.
 Students enrolled in the tuition payment plan or the Employer Reimbursement Program are exempt from service charges if they adhere to the published payment schedule.
 Please contact the Student Service Center at 330-490-7367 with questions or have difficulty accessing the Cavalier Center.

 Students with outstanding balances may not register for classes, receive grades, participate in graduation ceremonies, or receive a diploma or transcript of credits.